Vietnam PMI November 2024 – manufacturing purchasing managers index

 Cimigo

-• Price discounting recorded for second month running.
+• Employment falls for the second month running.

 Cimigo Vietnam market research has collected the Vietnam PMI – manufacturing purchasing managers index since 2013.
 S&P Global compiles the Vietnam PMI S&P Global from responses to monthly questionnaires sent to purchasing managers in a panel of around 400 manufacturers.